Contact us

 • for redirection towards catabolic pathways in order to produce energy.

-The balance between both outcomes depends on many external parameters such as water temperature, animal age, and their stress level.
+The balance between both outcomes depends on many external parameters such as water temperature, animal age, and stress level.

 Two actions can be undertaken upstream in order to maintain this balance:

-• Balancing the essential amino acid composition of the protein: a feed that contains a fair amount of amino acids can be more efficiently synthetized by the organism than a feed with deficiencies.
+• Balancing the essential amino acid composition of the protein: a feed that contains a fair amount of amino acids can be more efficiently synthetised by the organism than a feed with deficiencies.
 The amino acid profile thereby directly conditions the animal’s nitrogen excretions by reducing them.

 • Providing energy to the fish in the form of fatty acids: another important parameter to consider is the supply of alternative energy sources.
 Oils can perfectly fulfill this need.